Philippine judges, court employees call on top justice to resign

-MANILA (Reuters) - A group of judges and four court employees’ organizations called on Monday for the Philippines’ chief justice to step down and make a “sacrifice” to restore peace and order in the judiciary, a plea she strongly rejected.
+MANILA (Reuters) - A group of judges and four court employees’ organizations called on Monday for the Philippines’ chief justice to step down and make a“sacrifice” to restore peace and order in the judiciary, a plea she strongly rejected.

 Maria Lourdes Sereno, the first woman to head the 15-member Supreme Court, faces impeachment over accusations she concealed wealth by not filing asset declaration statements for several years before she was appointed.

-Sereno, 57, refuses to quit amid what she calls bullying by “those in power”, which she says is threatening the independence of the judiciary.
+Sereno, 57, refuses to quit amid what she calls bullying by“those in power”, which she says is threatening the independence of the judiciary.

 “It is time to let go.
 Please let the judiciary move on,” says a statement from five groups seeking Sereno’s resignation, read during a Supreme Court flag-raising ceremony attended by several judges.